adaptivestone/framework-documentation/docs/05-models.md

       }
     );
     schema.pre('findOneAndDelete', async function () {
-      const docToDelete = await this.model.findOne<SomeModelLite>( // help to return proper model this.getQuery(),
+      const docToDelete = await this.model.findOne<SomeModelLite>( // Helps to return the correct model. this.getQuery(),
       );
     });
   }

-  // Here the Mongoose schema goes.
+  // The Mongoose schema goes here.
-  // This is a full Mongoose schema.
+  // This is a complete Mongoose schema.
   // Please refer to the Mongoose documentation: https://mongoosejs.com/docs/guide.html static get modelSchema() {
     return {